dashbird/site/content/blog/february-19-update.md

 ---
-title: Dashbird Updates - February 2019 Edition
+title: February product updates.
+Anomaly detection, incident management and better UX
 description: There's a lot of cool stuff happening at Dashbird.
 Here is just some of them.
 date: 2019-02-11T12:00:00.000Z
 frontImage: "2019-02-11/cody-davis-253925-unsplash.jpg"